-Note: Application development for the JN516x device using any of the protocols is intended to be conducted in the Eclipse Integrated Development Environment (IDE), which is supplied in the NXP SDK Toolchain.
-It is, however, possible to develop your application code using another editor and to build it using makefiles.
+Application development for the JN516x device using any of the protocols is intended to be conducted in the Eclipse Integrated Development Environment (IDE), which is supplied in the NXP SDK Toolchain.
+It is, however, possible to develop your application code using another editor and to build it from the command line using makefiles.